Foreclosure Prevention Clinics

 - For Waterbury, call Neighborhood Housing Services of Waterbury at (203) 753-1896 (This orientation is usually held monthly, on the third Thursday of the month.)

-- For Bridgeport, call the Housing Development Fund at (203) 338-9025 (This orientation is usually held on the second Wednesday of the month.)
+- For New Britain, please call Neighborhood Housing Services of New Britain at (860) 224-2433 (This orientation is usually held on the second Thursday of each month.)

 - For Norwich and Gales Ferry (Ledyard), call Catholic Charities at (860) 889-8346 (The orientation in Norwich is usually held on the 3rd Tuesday of the month, and the orientation in Gales Ferry is usually held on the 1st Tuesday of the month.)